RSR-TG-Info/saveit-lang/README.md

 2. Add your language and translations following the existing format
 3. Create a Pull Request

-> ✅ Please make sure:
-> - Your language key is unique (e.g., "fr" for French, "de" for German)
-> - Your translations are complete and correctly structured
+> ✅ Please make sure your translations are complete and correctly structured.
-> - You do not break the JSON format (use a validator if needed)

 ## 🧠 Why This Exists